-According to genetic researchers, the pressurization of the anterior lobe of the pituitary gland by the cystic enlargement of the craniopharyngeal duct is a risk factor for dog’s dwarfism.
+According to genetic researchers, the pressurization of the anterior lobe of the pituitary gland by the cystic enlargement of the craniopharyngeal duct is a risk factor for a dog’s dwarfism.

 Like Ranger, the famous dwarf German shepherd dog, infections also have a hand in causing dwarfism.

 How Can You Tell You Have a Dwarf German shepherd?